joaocarvalhoopen/How_to_learn_modern_Linux/README.md

 5. Learn system administration
 6. Learn how Linux internals works
 7. Learn about open source and the major software and hardware licenses
-8. Learn how to program in Linux
+8. Learn how to program on Linux
 9. Learn how systems programming works
 10. Linux kernel development
 11. Learn Raspberry Pi and embedded Linux